Central Los Angeles

-Central Los Angeles is the historical urban region of the City of Los Angeles, California.
+Central Los Angeles is the historical urban region of the city of Los Angeles, containing downtown Los Angeles, and several nearby regions in southwest Los Angeles County, California.

-Geography

-The City of Los Angeles
+Geographic designation by The City of Los Angeles

 The Los Angeles Department of City Planning divides the city into Area Planning Commission (APC) areas, each further divided into Community Plan areas (CPAs).

 The Central Los Angeles APC area is made up of the following six CPAs: